-Stockholder proposals submitted to us pursuant to Rule 14a-8 promulgated under the Exchange Act for inclusion in our Proxy Statement and form of proxy for our 2021 Annual Meeting of stockholders must be received by us no later than June 16, 2021, which is 120 calendar days before the one-year anniversary of the date on which the Company first mailed this Proxy Statement, and must comply with the requirements of the proxy rules promulgated by the Securities and Exchange Commission.
+Stockholder proposals submitted to us pursuant to Rule 14a-8 promulgated under the Exchange Act for inclusion in our Proxy Statement and form of proxy for our 2023 Annual Meeting of stockholders must be received by us no later than [], 2023, which is 120 calendar days before the one-year anniversary of the date on which the Company first mailed this Proxy Statement, and must comply with the requirements of the proxy rules promulgated by the Securities and Exchange Commission.
 Stockholder proposals should be addressed to our Secretary at 2479 E. Bayshore Road, Suite 195, Palo Alto, CA 94303.
+However, in the event that the Company holds its 2023 Annual Meeting of Stockholders more than 30 days before or 30 days after the one-year anniversary date of the 2022 Annual Meeting, the Company will disclose the new deadline by which stockholder proposals must be received.